radiomicsgroup/dMRIMC/README.md

 To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your own diffusion MRI scans**.

 This signal dictionary corresponds to a very rich protocol with multiple b-values and even more diffusion times (δ, Δ), within which you will certainly (almost) find the protocol that you used to acquire your own data.
 The dictionary comes with a set of scripts that allow you to extract the subset of the synthetic signals that most closely matches the protocol that you have acquired.
 This will give you access to the full potential of Histo-μSim, without the need for any new simulations or signal synthesis.

+Some important notes on using Histo-μSim:
+* the minimum non-zero bvalue is `300` s/mm<sup>2</sup>: this choice allows us to minimise the contribution of the vascular signal _in vivo_, since our simulations do not account for capillary perfusion;
+* the maximum b-value is `5000` s/mm<sup>2</sup>;
+* **our Histo-μSim code will exclude from the fitting diffusion measurements that you might have acquired for b-values that are higher/lower than the maximum/minimum b-value that we have simulated**;
+* **however, gradient timings Δ or δ that are lower/higher than the minimum/maximum simulated Δ or δ will be kept, but the value of Δ or δ will be changed to the minimum/maximum simultaed Δ or δ**, unless you remove such measurements from the input NIFTI beforehand;
+* **only pulsed-gradient spin echo (PGSE) protocols are supported**;
+* **our Histo-μSim code expected input diffusion MRI scans that have already been directionally averaged**.
+You can get directionally-average your scan using the [`getSphericalMean.py`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim/getSphericalMean.py) python script that we make available in this repository (you can check the help manual by navigating to the [`using_Histo_uSim`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim) directory and then typing `python getSphericalMean.py -h` on the command line).

+The synthetic signals stored in the [reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol) folder are in the format of NumPy matrices where rows represents different microstructures, while columns different measurements in the dMRI protocol.

-## Rich protocol information
+# Rich protocol information
 We have generated synthetic signals for a very rich protocol where you will be able to find your own diffusion measurements with a precision of as few as 50 s/mm<sup>2</sup> for b, and just 1.25 ms for δ and Δ. The synthetic signals were obtained for all possible combinations of

 * b = [0, 300,  400,  500,  600,  700,  800,  900, 1000, 1100,